lavenderdotpet/LibreQuake/README.md

 Once you have downloaded an engine, paste the downloaded id1 (or lq1) folder in the same directory you put the engine executable.
 This is the executable you will run to start LibreQuake.

+If you would like to set up a LAN deathmatch game, see docs/deathmatch-setup-guide.txt for more information.

 # What “Free” Means

 When we speak of free content or software, we refer to the movement in which your freedom to use, copy, modify, and study a work is not infringed.
 For example, you may freely use *LibreQuake* for any purpose you see fit, you may redistribute it to anyone without needing to ask for permission, you may modify it (provided you keep the license intact, see `COPYING`), and you may study it.
 You may read more about free software at the [GNU](http://www.gnu.org/) and [Free Software Foundation](http://www.fsf.org) websites.